 The Code of Practice 2015 states that:

 ‘A student has SEND where their learning difficulty or disability calls for special educational provision, that is different from or additional to that normally available to Children and Young People of the same age.’

 If, following observation in school and discussion with parents, a child is judged as requiring special educational provision, class teachers, the special needs co-ordinator, the pupil and their parents will work together to put together an Individual Education Plan (IEP).
 This document details the specific learning obstacles observed, the targets set for the child and the measures put in place to meet these targets.
-IEPs are reviewed in consultation between teachers, parents and pupils every half term, remaining in place for as long as special educational provision is required to help the pupil reach their full potential.
+IEPs are reviewed in an ongoing way to support pupil progress and respond to developing needs.
+They are produced through a consultation between teachers, support staff, parents and pupils as part of a 4-step process of assess, plan, do and review.
+These child-centred consultations take place at least termly and an IEP will remain in place for as long as special educational provision is required to help the pupil reach their full potential.

 In addition, some children may have individual health care requirements that could be a barrier to their full participation and prevent them making the most of every learning opportunity.
 Some children may have a documented Education Health Care Plan (EHCP) focused on reducing learning barriers and ensuring full participation in lessons.